 The shemagh is a traditional middle eastern headwear scarf that is usually made from cotton.
 However, wool blends are very popular as well.
 Most of the shemaghs purchased at army navy stores, like Omahas Surplus, are made of cotton and come in a variety of colors.
 You can buy these scarves here at Omahas and they usually feature 2 colors that can serve to have meaning as well as provide a certain amount of camouflage.

 The shemagh has also become quite the fashion accessory, especially among hipsters and college students.
-While some may also see it as popular headress among terrorists, our soldiers have adopted them since vietnam because of the practicality in the field of battle.
+While some may also see it as popular headdress among terrorists, our soldiers have adopted them since Vietnam because of the practicality in the field of battle.
 The loose woven cotton provides superb airflow and ventilation while at the same time keeping out the sand and uv rays from the sun.

-At Omahas, we have not been able to sell many of the the liners separately for quite sometime as we have many more steel pots than liners and need them in order to sell complete sets.
+At Omahas, we have not been able to sell many of the liners separately for quite some time as we have many more steel pots than liners and need them in order to sell complete sets.

-The fiber liners have come in many different materials over the years and some even have paratrooper chinstraps on the them for special model helmets.
-We have a good supply of the 1980’s paratrooper style helmet liners and it is the only m-1 liner we have available for sale separately
+The fiber liners have come in many different materials over the years and some even have paratrooper chinstraps on them for special model helmets.
+We have a good supply of the 1980’s paratrooper style helmet liners and it is the only m-1 liner we have available for sale separately.